Personalized Interpretable Classification: Experiment

 \subsubsection{Results}

 We conduct the following experiments on a workstation with an AMD Ryzen 5 5600X 6-Core Processor(3.70 GHz) and 32GB memory, which runs approximately twice as fast as the workstation used in \ref{sec:4.1} and \ref{sec:4.2}.
 When running DRS, we encounter an error when transforming the type of variables from type(`O') to type(`float64') in the digitize function from numpy package.
 We have written a function to replace it to continue the experiment.
+As $maxL$ increases, the rule search space of our algorithms expands, reducing its running efficiency.
 To finish the experiment within 24 hours, $maxL$ is set to be 2 in the PIC algorithm.
-Besides, all other parameters are set the same as what they are in \ref{sec:4.1} and \ref{sec:4.2}.
+For the parameter $\alpha$ in PIC, we still set it to 0.7 and 0.9 for comparison.
+Due to memory constraints, when $maxL$ is greater than 1, fPIC fails to execute during the preprocessing stage while constructing the hash table.
+Hence, in fPIC, $maxL$ is set to 1 and $\alpha$ to 0.9.
+Besides, all other methods parameters are set the same as what those in \ref{sec:4.1} and \ref{sec:4.2}.

 The experimental results are shown in Table \ref{tbl:gene}.
 DR-Net and DRS accomplish the classification task very fast but they do not find any rules.
 BRS finds a rule set of 38 rules, 9 of them have a length of 2 and 29 of them have a length of 3.
 When $\alpha$ is set to be 0.7, PIC can find 2 different rules.
-And when $\alpha$ is set to be 0.9, PIC can find 26 distinct rules.
+And when $\alpha$ is set to be 0.9, PIC can find 26 distinct rules. fPIC reported 29 distinct rules of length 1, which is nearly the same as the number of test samples.
+This is because $maxL$ is set to 1, leading to the discovery of more ``personalized" rules.
 All the rules reported by PIC have a length of 2, which means that better rules might be found if we further increase the $maxL$ parameter.
 The results in Table 11 also show that PIC can find more ``personalized" rules when $\alpha$ is set to be 0.9 at the cost of consuming more running time.
-More importaly, the PIC algorithm can achieve better predictive accuracy than all other competing classification methods in the performance comparison.
+More importaly, our algorithms can achieve better predictive accuracy than all other competing classification methods in the performance comparison.
 It demonstrates the rationale of developing personalized interpretable classifiers in real applications such as cancer metastasis prediction.

-\section{conclusion}
+\section{Conclusion}